SSAP Frequently Asked Questions

 The Employer: They set up the SSAS and make the contributions.
 If you own your own company this can be your responsibility to set up the SSAS.

-The Pensioneer Trustee: All SSAS / SSAP schemes are required by Revenue to have an Pensioneer Trustee like ourselves.
-The Pensioneer Trustee must be a co-signatory for all financial transactions.
+The Pensioneer Trustee: All SSAS / SSAP schemes are required by Revenue to have an Pensioneer Trustee and they must be a co-signatory for all financial transactions.

 The Administrator: This is the person who is responsible for looking after the administration of the scheme.
 The administrator is required by law to ensure that regular returns for the SSAS and any other requirements are made to ensure the scheme remains compliant.